 The map is produced and every family is sent a copy.
 This is added to the school website to enable anyone visiting to see how easy it is to get to other than by car.

-Walk to School Week is an action-packed awareness week in May.
-Resources are from Living Streets website (external link).
+Resources can be bought from Living Streets website (external link).
 Schools can choose to run it whenever it is convenient to them.
 Contact the Smarter Travel team to find out more.

 The Living Streets website has free lesson plans and resources (external link) for key stage 1 and 2 to accompany this and the other walking campaigns.